August 20 – December 17

 Janie Buchanan and Team; C-15

-Dr. John Piper, author, pastor and leader of Desiring God Ministries, guides this intimate early morning study through the Gospel of John.
+Dr. John Piper, author, pastor and leader of Desiring God Ministries, guides this intimate early morning study through First Peter.
 Please join us as we walk through this series together.

 Steve Friesen; C-11